-Continuing Professional Education (CPE) and Continuing Professional Development (CPD) Requirements
+Continuing Professional Education (CPE) Requirements

 Don’t Miss Out on Being Included in The IIA Certification Registry

 All individuals who have earned an IIA certification and maintain it by reporting CPE are eligible to opt in to The IIA Certification Registry.
 This up-to-date record provides an opportunity for employers and recruiters to verify your certification.
 The registry will only include the following: certification holder’s first and last name, certificate ID, certification status, and country of residence.
 Inclusion in the registry is voluntary.